quii/learn-go-with-tests/math.md

 Well, OK - now let's make ourselves do some _real_ work.
-We could model the minute hand as only moving every full minute - so that it 'jumps' from 30 to 31 minutes past without moving inbetween.
+We could model the minute hand as only moving every full minute - so that it 'jumps' from 30 to 31 minutes past without moving in between.
 But that would look a bit rubbish.
 What we want it to do is move a _tiny little bit_ every second.

 ```go